 - CON: Expensive imports due to taxes

-Anything that isn't made in Malaysia will be expensive to import.
-This includes vital items such as cars.
-There are some auto manufacturers within Malaysia, but the quality can be sub-par.
-For those thinking of importing their current car, import tax will be extremely high.
+Anything not made in Malaysia will be expensive to import, including cars.
+While there are some auto manufacturers within Malaysia, the quality can be sub-par.
+If you're considering importing your current car, be prepared for high import taxes.

 Cultural expression in Kuala Lumpur